Skip to primary navigation Skip to content Skip to footer

 From here, you can see the Ravenel Bridge, Patriots Point, and Fort Sumter — the location where the Civil War began.
 You can visit Fort Sumter and Patriots Point by boat to learn about Charleston’s Civil War history and visit the maritime museum.
 There are also stunning views of Charleston from both locations.

-7. Charleston Architecture Tour
+8. Charleston Architecture Walking Tour

 Because Charleston is one of the oldest cities in the South, it has a wide variety of buildings in different architectural styles.

-If you’re an architecture buff, you shouldn’t miss any of the stops on this Charleston self-guided tour.
+If you’re an architecture buff, you shouldn’t miss any of the stops on this Charleston self-guided walking tour.

 Charleston Market